 early literacy (including communication and language)

 Once leaders have identified these barriers, they then write a report for the governing Board about the effectiveness of the funding and detail how the money is going to target improvements for the upcoming academic year.
-These annual report can be found here.
+The previous annual report can be found here.

 Our school adheres to national best practise guidance (recommended by the DfE) when spending its Pupil Premium (PPG) funding.
 Therefore, we use a tiered approach, targeting spending across the following 3 areas: